If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Good/Excellent (670-850)

 Intro APR 0% Intro APR for 15 billing cycles for purchases.
 0% Intro APR for 15 billing cycles for any balance transfers made in the first 60 days.
-After the intro APR offer ends, 18.49% - 28.49% Variable APR on purchases and balance transfers will apply.
+After the intro APR offer ends, 18.24% - 28.24% Variable APR on purchases and balance transfers will apply.
 A 3% fee for 60 days from account opening, then 4% fee applies to all balance transfers.
+Balance transfers may not be used to pay any account provided by Bank of America.

 Purchases: 0% Intro APR for 15 billing cycles for purchases